Sunday, July 26, 2020

 The Breathtaking View of Taal Lake

-The Philippines, as a tropical country, is hot and humid almost all year round.
+As a tropical country, the Philippines is hot and humid almost year-round.

 And so it's even hotter in summer!